binaryage/firelogger.py/README.markdown

 ## FAQ

-### Clicking on source-file links in FirePython panel does nothing.
+### Clicking on source-file links in Logger panel does nothing.
 How can I open trace-back sources in TextMate?
 > Go to Firebug Menu -> Open With Editor -> Configure editors ... like this: ![TextMate hint][textmate-hint]

-### I was unable to download/install FirePython extension from addons.mozilla.org.
+### I was unable to download/install FireLogger extension from addons.mozilla.org.
 Can you package latest version for me?
 > Some people reported this problem too.
 You may [try workaround][workaround].

 ## Bugs / Feature requests
 [The support forum is here][support].

 ## IRC
-IRC channel [#firepython][irc] at freenode
+IRC channel [#firelogger][irc] at freenode

 # Articles